ExtremeAddons/extreme_pbr_docs/docs/updates_log.rst

 - **Patch: Stuck during the material download phase**

-    During the download phase an error was raised during the execution of os.remove() of the file 'exa_files.json' this blocked the dowload.
+    During the download phase an error was raised during the execution of os.remove() of the file 'exa_files.json' this blocked the download.
 Now an exception in case 'exa_files.json' does not exist, no longer raises errors as it is checked with os.path.isfile ()